bsavitzky/rigidRegistration/README.md

 ## Authors

-* **Benjamin H. Savitzky** - Original Developer
+* **Benjamin H. Savitzky**
-* **Emily Waite** - Graphic User Interphase Developer
+* **Emily Waite**
+* **Lena F. Kourkoutis**

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Acknowledgments

-* Stuff about how cool Cornell is
-* And Professor Lena Kourkoutis :)
+Many thanks to everyone who has been involved with this project at every level.
+Particular thanks to the Kourkoutis research group at Cornell University for testing various versions of this code, finding bugs, and recommending essential improvements.
+Thanks to Robert Hovden for the initial inspiration and assistance in getting this project started.
+Thanks to Colin Clement for many useful discussions.
+Thanks to everyone who provided samples and experimental data, including Ismail El Baggari, Berit H. Goodge, David J. Baek, John P. Sheckelton, Christopher Pasco, Hari Nair, Nathaniel J. Schreiber, Jason Hoffman, Alemayehu S. Admasu, Jaewook Kim, Sang-Wook Cheong, Anand Bhattacharya, Darrell G. Schlom, and Tyrel M. McQueen.
+And thanks to you for using our code - we sincerely hope it is of use!